 San Mateo Walks to Transit is a comprehensive study meant to identify transit-connected pedestrian improvements in our City.
 We want to ensure a safe, connected, and comfortable path of travel to transit.
-The outcome of the project will be a Transit-Oriented Development Pedestrian Access Plan that focuses on improving conditions around our three Caltrain stations (Downtown, Hillsdale, Hayward Park) and El Camino Real.
+The outcome of the project will be a Transit-Oriented Development Pedestrian Access Plan that focuses on improving conditions for pedestrians around our three Caltrain stations (Downtown, Hillsdale, Hayward Park) and El Camino Real.

 The first step of the process is to identify existing barriers

 and anticipated needs for pedestrians accessing transit.
 To do this, we will evaluate existing transportation and safety conditions, consider future developments, and ask the community (you!) to share your thoughts and experiences walking to transit.
 Share your feedback and take a short survey by selecting the orange "Show Us" and "Tell Us" buttons above.

 Next, we will recommend improvements to address those deficiencies identified by the community and through the existing conditions analysis.
 Improvements may include improved lighting, adding trees and landscaping, and/or enhanced crosswalks.
 Select the “Learn the Jargon” button above for a comprehensive list of potential pedestrian improvements.
 The improvements will be prioritized using an evaluation criterion to help the implementation process.